cathrbak/TDT4240/README.md

 Exercises for the course TDT4240 Software Architecture

-Developed a Android game with Android studios and libGDX.
+Developed an Android game with Android studios and libGDX.

 Game 1.x: A helicopter game